Feb 10, 2020

 Find Out The Average Cost For A Car Insurance Policy In Ontario

-Ontario average car insurance rates are some of the highest in the country.
-We pay more than most drivers for auto insurance – considerably more compared to some provinces.
-But, why do we have higher than average auto insurance in Ontario?
-Why do we pay so much for car insurance?
+Car insurance costs in Ontario are some of the highest in the country.
+We pay more than most drivers for insurance – considerably more compared to some provinces.
+But, why does Ontario have higher than average costs?

-In this blog, we’ll take a look at the average cost of Ontario car insurance and the key factors that influence the average auto insurance cost.
+In this blog, we’ll take a look at the average cost of Ontario car insurance and the key factors that influence automobile insurance costs.

 What Is The Average Cost Of Car Insurance In Ontario?

 The average auto insurance cost in Ontario is $1,634 per year.
 Most drivers pay in the range of $1,300 to $1,800 annually.
 Rates are higher or lower depending on your location, the type of vehicle you drive, driving history and many other factors.

 What Is Average Cost For Car Insurance Per Month In Ontario?

 The average cost of car insurance in Ontario per month will vary based on the amount of your annual premiums.
 You can estimate your average car insurance in Ontario per month by dividing your total premiums by 12 months.